Q. Are Woodchuck Hard Ciders gluten free?

 You bet!
 In August of 2014 we opened a brand new Cidery in Middlebury, with a brand spanking new Cider House.
 There is a self guided tour through our history and of course tasting bar and gift shop.
 More information including Cider House hours can be found here.

-Contact us here and we will see how we can help!
+Contact us here or at firstname.lastname@example.org and we will see how we can help!

 Yes, they’re real.
 All except for this one, which we made up.